A Basic Compositional Model for Spiking Neural Networks: The Spiking Neural Network Model

-\paragraph{$k$-input And network:} This has $k$ input neurons and one output neuron.
+\paragraph{$k$-input And network:} The And network has $k$ input neurons, $x_1, x_2, \ldots, x_k$, and one output neuron $y$.
 Each input neuron is connected to the output neuron by an edge with weight $w$.
 The output neuron has bias $b$.
 The Identity network is a special case of this network, where $k = 1$.

-The idea here is to treat this as a threshold problem, and set $b$ and $w$ so that being over or under the threshold gives value $1$ or $0$, respectively, in each case with probability at least $1 - \delta$.
-For a $k$-input And network, the output neuron should fire with probability at least $1 - \delta$ if all $k$ input neurons fire, and with probability at most $\delta$ if at most $k-1$ input neurons fire.
+The idea here is to treat this as a threshold problem, and set $b$ and $w$ so that being over or under the threshold gives output firing state $1$ or $0$, respectively, in each case with probability at least $1 - \delta$.
+For a $k$-input And network, the output neuron $y$ should fire with probability at least $1 - \delta$ if all $k$ input neurons fire, and with probability at most $\delta$ if at most $k-1$ input neurons fire.

 The settings for $b$ and $w$ generalize those for the Identity network.
 Namely, define $b = (2k-1) L$ and $w = \frac{2b}{2k-1} = 2 L$.
-When all $k$ input neurons fire, the potential is $k w - b = L$, and (expanding $L$ and plugging into the sigmoid function), the firing probability is just $1 - \delta$.
-When $k-1$ input neurons fire, the potential is $(k-1) w - b = -L$, and the firing probability is just $\delta$.
-If fewer than $k-1$ fire, the potential and the firing probability are smaller.
-Similar claims about multi-round computations to what we argued for the Identity network also hold for the And network.
+When all $k$ input neurons fire, the potential is $k w - b = L$, and (expanding $L$ and plugging into the sigmoid function) the output firing probability is $1 - \delta$.
+When $k-1$ input neurons fire, the potential is $(k-1) w - b = -L$, and the output firing probability is $\delta$.
+If fewer than $k-1$ fire, the potential and the output firing probability are smaller.
+Similar claims about the external behavior $Beh$ for multi-round computations to those we argued for the Identity network also hold for the And network.

-\paragraph{$k$-input Or network:} This has the same structure as the $k$-input And network.
-The $k$-input Or network also generalizes the Identity network, which is the same as the $1$-input Or network.
-Now the output neuron should fire with probability at least $1 - \delta$ if one or more of the input neurons fire, and with probability at most $\delta$ if no input neurons fire.
+\paragraph{$k$-input Or network:} The Or network has the same structure as the And network.
+The Or network also generalizes the Identity network, which is the same as the $1$-input Or network.
+Now the output neuron $y$ should fire with probability at least $1 - \delta$ if at least one of the input neurons fires, and with probability at most $\delta$ if no input neurons fire.
 This time we set $b = L$ and $w = 2 L$.
-When one input neuron fires, the potential is $w - b = L$ and the firing probability is $1 - \delta$.
-If more than one fire, then the firing probability is even greater.
-When no input neurons fire, the potential is $-b = -L$, and the firing probability is $\delta$.
-Again, similar claims about multi-round computations hold for the Or network.
+When one input neuron fires, the potential is $w - b = L$ and the output firing probability is $1 - \delta$.
+When more than one fire, then the potential and the firing probability are greater.
+When no input neurons fire, the potential is $-b = -L$, and the output firing probability is $\delta$.
+Again, similar claims about the external behavior for multi-round computations hold for the Or network.